josephwafula/Jmeter-Results-Analysis-Portal/readme.md

-Ensure Mysql is installed and pdo_mysql extension is enabled.
-Ensure Composer is installed
-Follow the steps outline in https://phpcoder.tech/how-to-run-laravel-project-on-localhost/
 <p align="center"></p>
 <h1>Laravel Jmeter reports</h1>
 <p>Using jmeter test plan, upload your test results to a Mysql database for storeage.
 The front end will automatically run simple analysis and graph the outcomes of the tests.
 It automatically links all your tests runs to the respective projects.